FAQs for Lafayette Students

 Why can't I access the full-text of the article I want?

 Some electronic indexes, like Academic Search Premier, contain many full-text articles.
 Others, such as EconLit and PsycInfo, only contain citations and/or abstracts.
 However, the Lafayette Libraries may still have access to the full-text article, either electronically or in print.
 When using an electronic index, click the WebBridge button (usually near the top or bottom of the screen) to determine whether the article you want is available through Lafayette.
-For more help, consult our guide to using WebBridge or our guide to finding articles.
+For more help, consult our guide to using WebBridge.

 I am being asked to pay for the article I want.
 Do I have to?

 No. First, you want to confirm whether the Lafayette Libraries subscribe to the journal in which your article is published.
 Our subscriptions are available to you at no cost.
 Do a journal title search in the Library Catalog to see whether we subscribe to the journal and for which years.
 If we don't subscribe or we don't subscribe to the year that you need, place an Interlibrary Loan request at no charge.

 Are there laptops I can borrow?